-Home » America’s new tech doctrine is built around allies.
-Italy has a role to play
+Home » America’s new tech doctrine is built around trusted allies.
+Here’s where Italy fits in

 Technology and Security

-America’s new tech doctrine is built around allies.
-Italy has a role to play
+America’s new tech doctrine is built around trusted allies.
+Here’s where Italy fits in

 Why it matters: Jacob Helberg is the U.S. Under Secretary of State for Economic Affairs and the architect of the Pax Silica initiative.
 His latest manifesto against the U.N.’s vision of “digital sovereignty” is more than an opinion piece on AI governance.
-Read alongside this week’s Pax Silica summit in Washington, it offers the clearest articulation yet of how the Trump administration wants to organize the West’s technological future: not through national self-sufficiency, but through trusted interdependence.
+Read alongside this week’s Pax Silica Summit in Washington — and Italy’s signature of the Joint Statement on AI Opportunity — it offers the clearest articulation yet of how the Trump administration wants to organize the West’s technological future: not through national self-sufficiency, but through trusted interdependence.

 What he said: Published on June 23, Helberg’s essay landed just as Pax Silica, the U.S.-led initiative he helped design, moved into the spotlight during its Washington summit.
 The initiative aims to assemble a network of trusted partners across the AI supply chain, from semiconductors and critical minerals to energy and advanced manufacturing.